 During the second quarter of 2020, we observed a sustained decline in the market valuation of the Company's common shares as a result of continued economic disruption occurring after the first quarter of 2020 primarily due to the COVID-19 pandemic.
 As a result, the Company determined that it was more likely than not that the fair value of the Company's sole reporting unit was below its carrying value and proceeded to perform an interim quantitative impairment test.
 The Company determined the fair value of its reporting unit using a combination of a market and an income approach.
 The fair value of our reporting unit exceeded its related carrying value by approximately 26%.
 The effects of the COVID-19 pandemic could cause a further and sustained economic disruption.
 This could result in additional decline in our stock price or further impact to our business operations, which could result in the determination that another interim quantitative impairment assessment is necessary in a future period.
 In the event that we conclude that all or a portion of our goodwill is impaired, a non-cash charge for the amount of such impairment would be recorded to earnings.
 Such a charge would have no impact on tangible capital or regulatory capital.
-As of June 30, 2020, we did not have any impairment with respect to our intangible assets, premises and equipment, equity investments or other long-lived assets.
+During the third quarter of 2020, the Company determined that there was no triggering event that required an interim quantitative impairment assessment to determine if it was more likely than not that the fair value of the Company's sole reporting unit was below its carrying value.
+As of September 30, 2020, we did not have any impairment with respect to our intangible assets, premises and equipment, equity investments or other long-lived assets.
 It is possible that the lingering effects of the COVID-19 pandemic could cause the occurrence of what management would deem to be a triggering event that could, under certain circumstances, cause us to perform an intangible asset impairment test and result in an impairment charge being recorded for that period.
 In the event that we conclude that all or a portion of our intangible assets are impaired, a non-cash charge for the amount of such impairment would be recorded to earnings.
 Such a charge would have no impact on tangible capital or regulatory capital.
-At June 30, 2020, we had intangible assets of \$66.7 million, represe
+At September 30, 2020, we had intangible assets of \$64.7 million, representing approximately 5.5% of equity.